cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - Color only for one!
 Highlight
 - Colour as a hierarchizing aid

-## Kata 13: Layouts for sketch notes
+## Kata 13: Layouts for Sketchnotes

 **Preperation:**